nikiroo/fanfix-swing/README.md

 - ```java -jar fanfix-swing.jar```
 - ```fanfix-swing``` (if you used *make install*)

+You can also use the options supported by [Fanfix](https://github.com/nikiroo/fanfix).

 ### Environment

 Some environment variables are recognized by the program: